Jerry-Sun/jerry-sun.github.io/_posts/2023-03-19-rights-justice.md

 ---
 layout: post
-title: Rights vs Justice
+title: Rights vs justice
 description:
 summary:
 tags:
   - writings
 ---

 I was stumbling my way across the Internet and discovered this response to a question about whether [some party] had a right to [some action].

->Countries don't have rights.
+> Countries don't have rights.
 Rights are something that someone or some entity with power affords to those under that power.
 The most common example being a government giving rights to its citizens.

 > Things like the universal declaration of human rights detail nothing more than an agreement by its signatories on what rights a government should give its people.